-- Ability-to-pay principle: Examples of ongoing discussions in Switzerland (I) - Equal treatment of married couples and cohabiting couples ("Heiratsstrafe") - Married couples are taxed together (family taxation; article 9 and 36 FDTA); cohabiting partners are taxed separately (single taxation), because of the progressive income tax rate married couples who live in the same economic and personal situation than cohabiting couples may pay more income taxes (calculations show that approx. 450'000 married couples are actually concerned) - Equal treatment is not solved with regard to the federal income tax - For years, different solutions are discussed in the Swiss Parliament in order to solve that inequality - On 24 September, 2021, the Parliament published a proposal for an individual taxation of spouses (each spouse is taxed separately).
-On 25 May, 2022, key features of the proposal were published
+- Ability-to-pay principle: Examples of ongoing discussions in Switzerland (I) - Equal treatment of married couples and cohabiting couples ("Heiratsstrafe") - Married couples are taxed together (family taxation; article 9 and 36 FDTA); cohabiting partners are taxed separately (single taxation), the progressive income tax rates may lead to a higher tax burden of married couples compared to cohabiting partners (calculations show that approx. 450'000 married couples are actually concerned) - Equal treatment is more or less solved with regard to the cantonal income taxes, but not with regard to the federal income tax - For years, different solutions are discussed in the Swiss Parliament in order to solve the inequality; two popular initiatives are currently pending proposing different solutions - Current standing: On 30 August 2023, based on public consultations, the Federal Council ("Bundesrat") published the benchmarks for a shift to individual taxation of spouses; a dispatch and draft legislation will be prepared and presented to the Parliament in March 2024.